ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Wireframes

 (Wireframe will be added here)

 ### Structure

-* Home
+- Home
-* Members
+- Members
-* Shedule
+- Shedule
-* Contact
+- Contact

 ### Colour Palette

 (Add a colour paltte image here)

 ### Typography

 As a woman with ASD I wanted to make the website as accessible for others as possible.
 One thing myself and other ND people can struggle with is typography and content.
 I will research what will work better for a more visual appealing and friendly website.

-* Font type:
+- Font type:
   Part of my research was to find out which fonts where best for accessability and the following came up: Tahoma, Calibri, Helvetica, Arial, Verdana & Times New Roman.
   Slab Serif fonts including Arvo, Museo Slab and Rockwell were accessible but for headings rather than body text.

-* Font Size
+- Font Size
-* Font spacing
+- Font spacing

 ### Imagery

-Hero Image: Photo by Timothy Dykes on Unsplash
+- Hero Image: Photo by Timothy Dykes on Unsplash

+- Handrawrn map image: Photo by >Patrick Fobian on unsplash

 I used some pictures the group had taken but also used some royality free images to bolster the pages and make everything pop out.